LIPAF250: THE LIBERTY TRAIL - Eventeny

 The Letter "L" (Labor): Filled with blue-collar workers, gears, and brickwork to represent the Industrial Revolution.

-The Letter "E" (Education): A collage representing the "Liberty of the Mind."
+The Letter "E" (Education): A visual composition representing the "Liberty of the Mind."

-The Letter "Y" (Youth): Symbols of the next generation taking the torch of freedom forward.
+The Letter "Y" (Youth): Celebrating the next generation taking the torch of freedom forward.

-Jury: Entries will be juried by a panel including representatives from all project partner organizations, including the Town of Huntington, Huntington Historical Society, and the Heckscher Museum of Art.
+Jury: Entries will be juried by a panel including representatives from the Town of Huntington, Huntington Historical Society, and the Heckscher Museum of Art.

 Recognition & Legacy